Tioga County Sports Report

-Pumicer opened the tournament with a 248 and closed with a 227.
-In between, he posted a 198.
-His 248 ranked fourth-highest for the tournament, trailing only Union Springs / Port Byron’s Mitchell Hamel (258), and the Watkins Glen duo of Wyatt Brower (257) and H Nathaniel Rose (249).
+Umiker opened the tournament with a 248 and closed with a 227.
+In between, he posted a 198 and his three-game total was 673.
+His 248 ranked fourth-highest for the tournament, trailing only Union Springs / Port Byron's Mitchell Hamel (258), and the Watkins Glen duo of Wyatt Brower (257) and H Nathaniel Rose (249).

 The Cardinals would put together a 2796 series, edging out Watkins Glen for the third spot by five pins.
 Tioga took the team title with the high series, 2901, while US / PB was second at 2810.
 Waverly was fifth in the 12-team competition with a 2786.

 NV also rolled the third-highest game of the day with a 976.
 Tioga topped the list with a 1053 and the Glen was next in line with a 1023.